alligrader/alligrader.github.io/index.md

 - Fixed a bug upstream in an open source repo we were using.
 It took me a long time to track down why we were experiencing this bug.
 I had to trace through the source code of a dependency, but once I found it the change was trivial.
 See [this link](https://github.com/myntra/pipeline/pull/3) for the change.
 (3 hours)
 - Worked on another upstream bug in a [dependency](https://github.com/kkeuning/reduxa).
 This one I didn't get to fix yet, but I'm working with the author to see if we can figure out what's going on.
 Then, I'll have a patch for that bug too.
 (3 hours)
 - Added a Task for fetching an archive from GitHub and unpacking it.
 I have to test this code still.
 See the commit [here](https://github.com/alligrader/jobs/commit/64d2620e0610f35c692d5c5a38c18105ae0e7a41) (2 hours)
+- Add a Task for running Checkstyle and Findbugs jars over source code.
+(1.5 hours)

 ## Connor